26 – 100 in alphabetical order by company: Blake Luse, managing director, Ferguson Ventures

 In addition, Luse highlighted FV’s partnership with domestic services marketplace operator Homee, with the unit having invested in its $15m series B funding in August 2019, to enable installation capabilities across several BUs while adding Ferguson branches to the Homee app for product pickup from Ferguson branches.

-The FV team includes GCV Rising Star Stephanie Vega Ziegler focused on portfolio development, Dave Nickens and Shawn Crossley who lead innovation efforts, and service designer James Field.
+The FV team includes GCV Rising Stars Stephanie Vega Ziegler, who focuses on portfolio development, and service designer James Field.